srini047/walmart-sparkathon-2023/README.md

 Tech Stack:
 - Python: For AI model development and backend logic.
-- TensorFlow: For training AI models that predict trends and personalize recommendations.
+- Langchain: For training AI models that predict trends and personalize recommendations.
 - React: For building a responsive and interactive frontend interface.
 - Node.js: For efficient backend processing and API handling.
-- MongoDB: Storing user profiles, interactions, and style data.
+- Supabase: Storing user profiles, interactions, and style data.
-- Cloud Services (AWS/GCP): For scalable hosting, AI model deployment, and data processing.
+- AWS, Gradio: For scalable hosting, AI model deployment, and data processing.
 - Natural Language Processing (NLP) Libraries: For understanding and generating natural language conversations.
 - Image Recognition APIs: To enable virtual try-ons and visual product suggestions.

-Fusion Futurist's comprehensive approach empowers users to confidently navigate the dynamic world of e-commerce, embracing trends that resonate with their unique styles, and enjoying satisfying journey
+Fusion Futurist's comprehensive approach empowers users to confidently navigate the dynamic world of e-commerce, embracing trends that resonate with their unique styles, and enjoying satisfying journey.